Unitystation-fork/Unitystation-Tutorial_Standalone/Dev.md

 -   Added script "Tutorial" : manage tutorial zone with trigger enter (exemple : trigger on player spawn that make tutorial bot appear)

--   Added script "TutoPlayer" : Make player Rigidbody2D body type on Dynamic instead of Kinematic ONLY WHEN ON TUTORIAL SCENE, if not thte script remove itself
+-   Added script "TutoPlayer" : Make player Rigidbody2D body type on Dynamic instead of Kinematic ONLY WHEN ON TUTORIAL SCENE, if not the script remove itself

 ----------